 If you’re offering non-whole food (shelled eggs, ground meat, cuts of meat from the butcher, etc) or insects, then you will need to compensate for the missing nutrition.
 Specifically, you need to correct the food’s calcium to phosphorous ratio so your tegu can digest it.
 For meat, this means adding a dash of calcium powder.
 Insects need to be dusted before feeding.

 We recommend using Miner-ALL Outdoor, CalciumPro Mg, or Jurassic Natural Calcium as a calcium powder.
-A multivitamin like Repashy Supervite or EarthPro A can be added to the calcium powder 1x or 2x/week, depending on how often you’re feeding your tegu.
+A multivitamin like Herptivite, Repashy Supervite can be added to the calcium powder once a week or every other week, depending on how often you’re feeding your tegu.
+Alternatively you can use Arcadia EarthPro A or Repashy Calcium Plus as an all-in-one supplement.

 Note: All feeder insects should be gutloaded for at least 24 hours before feeding.
 Ideally, they should come pre-gutloaded from the breeder.
 If they weren’t, or you buy your feeder insects in bulk, the easiest way to keep them fed and gut-loaded is with reconstituted Repashy Veggie Burger or EarthPro InsectFuel.